FullScreenShenanigans/Documentation/Storage.md

 ItemsHoldr keeps track of items and their values while the game is running.
 It can also save this information to `localStorage`.
-Other websites also use `localStorage`, so ItemsHoldr has a prefix property to differentiate which information belongs to which.
+Other websites also use `localStorage`, so ItemsHoldr has a prefix property to differentiate which information belongs to which source.

 ```typescript
 let ItemsHolder: ItemsHoldr = new ItemsHoldr({